iamazadi/Porta.jl/README.md

 Makie.

 ## Installation
-You can install this package by first downloading the code and then navigating to its directory.
+You can install this using:
-In the code directory use:

 ```julia-repl
 julia> Pkg.update()